 Calling all primary school teachers in Colchester and Tendring.
 We've got a challenge for you!

 Our Self Care Schools Poster Competition is open to all primary school classes from Year 1-6 in north east Essex.
 We're asking teachers to get their whole class involved by creating awesome posters that raise awareness of self-care.

-Once entries open, you'll be able to submit your entry via a form on this page (check back on the 16th September!), or by emailing it to firstname.lastname@example.org.
+You can submit your entry via the form on this page or by emailing it to email@example.com.

 When you submit your class's entry, you'll be able to download a participation certificate.
 You could display this in your classroom or personalise copies to send home with each student.

 You can also post your class’s submission to: